colorlessenergy/colorlessenergy.github.io/_posts/2018-08-13-what-is-clip-css.md

 ## what is clip in css

-clip is a box that only shows a part of the element you defined. only works on elements that have the style of position: absolute.
+clip is a box that only shows a part of the element you defined. only works on elements that have the style of position: absolute or position: fixed.

 the syntax for clip is